Russian (original) text

 At the beginning of May 1939 confessions were obtained from several arrested NKVD employees concerning the fabrication, at Ezhov’s instruction, of the so-called mercury poisoning.
 Interrogated on this point Ezhov confirmed the fact of the falsification and explained that this initiative was undertaken with the goal of raising his authority even higher in the eyes of the country’s leadership."

-Long quotes in Poliansky 222-226.
-Acc to Poliansky, this is where Kuz’min’s report of Dec.
+Long quotes in Polianskii 222-226.
+Acc to Polianskii, this is where Kuz’min’s report of Dec.
 12 1938 about Sholokhov and Ezhova is located.

 "It is not altogether clear why the closeness of these persons to Ezhova [Ezhov’s wife – GF] appeared suspicious to you.